-The world’s ecosystems rely on ecological balance for them to function properly and allow the survival of all of earth’s species.
+The world’s ecosystems rely on ecological balance to function properly and allow the survival of all of earth’s species.
 Unfortunately, however, human activity has had an increasingly detrimental impact on the biodiversity of world ecosystems.

 Water is one of the most precious substances on earth.
-Covering 71% of the world’s surface, it is most essential to all forms of life.
-However global concern for the proper management of this important resource has only arisen during the 20th century.
+Covering 71% of the world’s surface, it is essential to all forms of life.
+However, global concern for the proper management of this important resource has only arisen during the 20th century.
 Urbanisation and human development continue to pollute clean water sources.
 On the other hand, a significantly large number of the world’s population still struggles to gain access to clean and safe water.

 35% of human water use is unsustainable.
 To fulfill industrial and agricultural demands, large amounts of water have been extracted from freshwater sources, changing the cycles of rivers and lakes, and affecting water quality and the global water cycle.

-For the most part, the food we consume is grown on the land we cultivate, and 7 billion hungry mouths take a definite toll on mother earth’s resources.
+For the most part, the food we consume is grown on the land we cultivate, and 7 billion hungry mouths take a definite toll on Mother Earth’s resources.
 To add to this, the resource-intensive activities of the agricultural industry continue to employ harmful and wasteful methods to meet such high demand — from irrigation water to chemical fertilisers and pesticides, to packaging and transport.

 Materials, Toxic Substances, Waste